 There are 12 different colored Mind pawns in the box, but there is no reason you can’t play with more people.
 If you have more than 12 people, grab a token from another game, or a coin, or something else to represent the other people.

-In order to stay on the Mind board, you want to think like the hive.
+In order to stay on the Mind board, you should try to think like the hive.
 If it’s your turn to pick a card, then pick a question you know a lot of answers to.
 Also, try to write down answers appropriate to your group.
-Example: Answer movie questions with answers for the age/era the group you are playing with is.
-Don’t answer “Minions” to anything if you are playing with a large group of senior citizens. 😉
+Example: Answer movie questions with movies appropriate for the age/era of the group you are playing with is.
+Don’t answer “Minions” to anything if you are playing with a large group of senior citizens.
+And don’t answer “Hello Dolly” to theatrical questions if you are playing with kids. 😉

 There are a lot of winners!